How Polar bear Inspired Fiber-optic Solar Collectors

 Hollow, transparent fur fibers scatter and channel ultraviolet light down to the black skin beneath, providing solar heat gain while insulating against extreme cold

-In the language of biomimicry, this falls under the Process › Capture energy category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Capture energy category.

 The Design Principle